Updated on April 30, 2021

 5. Get Insurance Quotes

 Insurance companies consider the make and model of your vehicle when setting their premiums, so your new car could be significantly more or less expensive to insure than your old one.
 Find the vehicle’s VIN number and request a quote from your current insurance company and multiple other providers to find the best deal.
-You can often bundle your auto insurance with your homeowners policy to get a discount.
+You can often bundle your auto insurance with any additional policies you may have, like homeowners or renters insurance, to get a discount.

 6. Check Your Credit